basho/basho_docs/content/riak/kv/3.0.11/using/admin/riak-admin.md

 riak admin reip <old nodename> <new nodename>
 ```

+{{% note title="Note about reip in Riak KV 3.0.11" %}}
+Due to an issue with `riak admin reip` in 3.0.11, this command was temporarily replaced with `riak admin reip-manual`.
+See the `reip-manual` section for more information.
+{{% /note %}}

 {{% note title="Note about reip prior to Riak 2.0" %}}
 Several bugs have been fixed related to reip in Riak 2.0.
 We recommend against
 using reip prior to 2.0, if possible.
 {{% /note %}}

+## reip-manual

+As `riak admin reip` is not supported in KV 3.0.11, the `riak admin reip_manual` command is required instead.
+This command requires the exact path to the ring file and the clustername, such as the example below:
+`riak admin reip_manual $OLDNODE $NEWNODE /absolute_path_to/riak/data/ring cluster_name`

+The absolute path to the ring is defined in your `riak.conf` under `platform_data_dir`.

 ## js-reload